VisTrails/VisTrails/doc/usersguide/controlflow.rst

 Scientific workflows usually follow a dataflow model, but, in some cases, control structures, including loops and conditionals, are necessary to accomplish certain tasks. |vistrails| provides the ``Control Flow`` package to support these and other structures.
+To create your own ``Control Flow`` modules, please refer to the Developer's Guide (:ref:`chap-controlflowdev`).
+Or, if you would like to use the Control Flow Assistant, to simplify the process described in this chapter, please refer to :ref:`chap-controlflow-assistant`.

 The Map operator
 ================